rtfisher/statistical_mechanics_jupyter/README.md

 3. Build the Docker Image
    ----------------------
+   Launch the Docker client on your computer to start up the Docker daemon.
 We use a Dockerfile (renamed to `statmech_dockerfile`) to set up the environment for the Jupyter notebook.
 Again the command is the same across all operating systems.

    - **For OS/X, Linux, and Windows**:
      ```